jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

     uint256 _netPayoutAmount;

     if (_payoutAmount > 0) {
-      // Transfer tokens to the mod.
+      // Transfer tokens to the split.
       // If there's an allocator set, transfer to its `allocate` function. if (_split.allocator != IJBSplitAllocator(address(0))) {
         _netPayoutAmount = _feeDiscount == JBConstants.MAX_FEE_DISCOUNT